Skip to content

 Now get your essay marked the same way

 Models show you the target.
 Two AI examiners score your essay on the same rubric, with notes like these — then you revise and re-grade.
-Your first mark is free — no account, no card.
+Your first mark is free — no card, and your report saves to your own free account.